ivanvolov/liqui/README.md

-# Modular DEX a project for NEAR MetaBUILD Hackathon
+# Modular DEX a project for Wintermute Hackathon